 If you suffer from allergies that are the result of particles found in the air (i.e. pollen, ragweed, dust, pet dander, mold spores, etc.) and are using medicine to treat it, you may find that an air purifier can help reduce your symptoms and the costs associated with purchasing tablets and/or nasal sprays.

-An air purifier is a special device that cleans the air within room or dedicated space.
-Its function is to draw air into the system, trap the harmful contaminates that cause allergy symptoms, and pump out clean, fresh air.
+An air purifier is a special device that cleans the air within a room or dedicated space.
+Its function is to draw air into the system, trap the harmful contaminants that cause allergy symptoms, and pump out clean, fresh air.
 This recycling of contaminated air enables clean air to be breathed into your lungs and pass by your eyes.
-Without the allergy inducing particles entering into your body, you feel healthier and have less allergy issues.
+Without the allergy inducing particles entering into your body, you feel healthier and have fewer allergy issues.